olly-evans/terminal-pathfinding/README.md

 # Notes
 <!-- - all initAlgoTable needs to do is get the longest string in at each index.
-- make algotable a struct to contain the maxName, maxDesc maxSpeed etc.. makes a lot more sense. -->
+- make algotable a struct to contain the maxName, maxDesc maxSpeed etc.. makes a lot more sense.
+MAKE TABLE STRUCT WITH A MULTIPLE ROW STRUCTS PTR MAYBE AND MAXDESC ETC..-->
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- testing new branch.

 - print info with correct padding for terminal cols.
 - HORIZONTAL SCROLLING FOR SMALLER TERMINAL WIDTHS.
 START CURSOR AT SCREENCOLS-1.